 - When you are younger than 18 years old

 - In case of a mental or physical condition and/or illness

 - If you have color blindness

-- In extreme cases of external situations in your life that are beyond your control (for instance: grief)
+- In extreme cases of situations in your life that are beyond your control (for instance: grief)